AriqAhmer/ariqahmer.github.io/_posts/2023-08-12-a-theoretical-political-system.md

 ---
-title: "Solving World Politics (kind of...)"
+title: "Solving World Politics"
-layout: post
+layout: "post"
-excerpt: Here is my take on how the world's political system can be improved (in a way...
-I guess...)
+excerpt: "Here is my take on how the world's political system can be improved (in a way...
+I guess...)"
 ---

 In majority of the cases, a country is run by a party through democracy.
 Well there is no problem with democracy per say, but there is a problem (in my opinion) with how a decision is made and passed by the current government of that country.